1958 Peruvian Primera División

 The 1958 season of the Peruvian Primera División, the top category of Peruvian football, was played by 10 teams.
 The national champions were Sport Boys.

+Competition format

 At the end of the regular season (home and away matches) teams were split in 2 groups of 5 teams: top 5 played for the title and bottom 5 played for the relegation.
 Teams carried their regular season records and played an additional round (4 further matches).